Dice-K39/100-days-of-code/log.md

 ## Day 60: June 20, 2021

-**Today's Progress**: Reviewec how to decode JSON to Swift Objects.
+**Today's Progress**: Reviewed how to decode JSON to Swift Objects.

 **Thoughts:** I finally understand why I created structs for JSON.
 Swift does not have a way to decode JSON directly so I have to create structs to unpack the JSON objects into Swift objects.
 Tedious indeed.